-The frequency response is characterized by a resonant peak which is centered in 750 Hz (pedal in a mid position) and can be swept up and down from 450 Hz to 1.6 KHz.
+The frequency response is characterized by a resonant peak centered in 750 Hz (pedal in a mid position) and can be swept up and down from 450 Hz to 1.6 KHz.
 The selected frequencies are amplified up to 18dB while the surrounding ones are attenuated as the below image shows:

 The printed circuit board is designed to fit without problems inside the big pedal enclosure.

 The Vox V847 uses a single layer PCB with insertion components.
-The side of the board contains a Molex connector to attach the cables to be connected to the potentiometer, footswitch and jack connectors.
+The side of the board contains a Molex style connector to attach the cables to be connected to the potentiometer, footswitch and jack connectors.

 Input/Output Jack Connector.

 The input capacitor C1 isolates the guitar from any pedal DC potential, protecting the pickups in case of circuit failure.
 Resistors R8 and R6 form a voltage divider for determining the bias applied to the base of Q1 through the inductor and resistor R2.

 In common emitter amps, the approximate voltage gain is collector resistance divided by the emitter resistance (GV = RC/RE = 22K/510 = 43 = 32dB), but the effect of the feedback network has to be taken into consideration, reducing in practice the gain to 18dB.

 The feedback network from collector to base is composed by the resistance R6 470K and R8 100K to ground (The inductor in parallel with the resistor R7 33K, can be considered as a shortcut).